clockblocker/deutsch_mindmap/Worter/Z/Zukunft.md

 Grammatical Usage:
 - Typically used with definite article
 - Can be modified by adjectives
-- Often the object of prepositions and verbs related to planning or anticipation
+- Often the object of prepositions and verbs related to planning or anticipation, [[Anki]]